Britain's FTSE lags euro zone peers

 While the results were consistent with expectations, traders said that the acquisition of four new businesses had made investors wary.

 “The fact they’re about to splash the cash around is worrying investors ...
-Reported performance didn’t inspire either,” IG market analyst Chris Beauchamp said.
+Reported performance didn’t inspire either,” Chris Beauchamp, market analyst at IG, said.

 Sports Direct, Sage Group, Johnson Matthey and Intercontinental Hotels were the top risers after target price hikes from brokers.